shawnpinciara/FigmaToSerial/README.md

 I had to come up with a solution to control some external ligths using Figma at my job!
 I was inspired by [Figproxy](https://edges.ideo.com/posts/figproxy) by [Dave Vondle](https://edges.ideo.com/author/dave-vondle) but his version _works only on Mac_.... and i'm poor and don't have one, what a bummer!

+## Setup:
+1. Install the Chrome's extension on your browser
+2. Open a _prototype_ page on Figma
+3. Click anywhere to choose the Serial port and you are ready to go

+Remember that:
+- Buttons on Figma should open a link, and put the text you want instead of that link
+    - Handle the text accordingly reading from the Serial bus
+- Buttons on Figma can be clicked by external input if you set up them on a _keyboard stroke_ and emulate the keyboard stroke with some script or a microcontroller

+## Try it out:
+Some Figma examples:

+(Figma->Arduino)[]

 ## Technically:
 Only inpulses can be sent == a button press.
 I think no continous control can be sent as of now == no sliders?